mgallegoa/telescope-media-files.nvim/documentation/recipes_nvim_tmux_console.md

 # Recipe Nvim + Tmux + Console

 Objetive:
-Document the posibles configurations supported with Tmux and a console able to render images, example: kitty.
+Document the posibles configurations supported with Tmux and a console able to render images.

+In this section show the configuration with kitty (using kitten icat) to show the images, but could be extended to other consoles that support rendering images.

 ## Nvim + Tmux + Kitty